awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 ![\[Tag example\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/Tag_Example.png)

 We recommend that you devise a set of tag keys that meets your needs for each resource type\.
 Using a consistent set of tag keys makes it easier for you to manage your resources\.
 You can search and filter the resources based on the tags you add\.
-For more information about how to implement an effective resource tagging strategy, see the AWS whitepaper [Tagging Best Practices](https://d1.awsstatic.com/whitepapers/aws-tagging-best-practices.pdf)\.
+For more information about how to implement an effective resource tagging strategy, see the [Tagging Best Practices AWS Whitepaper](https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/tagging-best-practices.html)\.

 Tags don't have any semantic meaning to Amazon EC2 and are interpreted strictly as a string of characters\.
 Also, tags are not automatically assigned to your resources\.
 You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.
 If you delete a resource, any tags for the resource are also deleted\.